Links on Android Authority may earn us a commission. Learn more.

 We all need a little reminder to do things sometimes.
 We live in a world filled with distraction and various shiny things that often lead us off course of whatever it is we’re trying to do.
-Thus, setting reminders can not only be productive, but a savior in some situations.
+Thus, setting reminders can not only be productive but a savior in some situations.
 There are a variety of ways to use reminders on Android.
-You can set them up in your calendar app, a dedicated to-do list app, and there are some apps that exist only to serve up reminders when you need them.
-Even some note taking apps have reminder functionality built-in.
+You can set them up in your calendar app, a dedicated to-do list app, and some apps exist only to serve up reminders when you need them.
+Even some note-taking apps have reminder functionality built-in.
+It’s honestly pretty difficult to not find a good reminder app because they are literally everywhere.
 We’ll take a look at the best reminder apps for Android here!

 Price: Free / $3.99